renovatebot/renovate/docs/usage/config-presets.md

 ## GitHub-hosted Presets

 It is also possible to host your preset config using just a regular GitHub repository and without needing to publish it to npmjs.
-In such cases Renovate will simply look for a renovate.json file in the default branch, e.g. master.
+In such cases Renovate will simply look for a `renovate.json` file in the default branch, e.g. `main`.

 To host your preset config on GitHub: